 IIAR, the International Institute of Ammonia Refrigeration, is the world's leading advocate for the safe, reliable, and efficient use of ammonia and other natural refrigerants.
-The IIAR organization’s mission statement is to “provide advocacy, education, and standards for the benefit of the global community in the safe and sustainable design, installation and operation of ammonia and other natural refrigerant systems.”
+The IIAR organization’s mission statement is to “provide advocacy, education, and standards for the benefit of the global community in the safe and sustainable design, installation, and operation of ammonia and other natural refrigerant systems.”
 Members of the IIAR share their knowledge and experience to produce consensus documents regarding the natural and industrial refrigeration industry.

 IIAR Pipe Marking Standards

 IIAR provides specific guidelines for labeling ammonia refrigeration piping and system components in Bulletin No. 114.
 Marking pipes is the best way to quickly communicate important information about the contents of the pipe to everyone in the workplace.
-This helps ensure safety of all employees and workplace productivity.
+This helps ensure the safety of all employees and workplace productivity.

 The specific marking standards stem from the ANSI/ASME general pipe marking standards.
 According to the IIAR, ammonia pipe markers must include the following five sections:

 - Marker Body: The marker body color should be safety orange with the word AMMONIA in black letters.

 - Physical State Section: If the refrigerant is liquid, LIQ should be printed in black letters on a yellow band around the marker body.
 If the refrigerant is vapor, VAP should be printed in black letters on a sky-blue band around the marker body.
 The marker should be applied to the left of the word AMMONIA.